jfeldhege/redditoR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# redditR: An R wrapper for reddit
+# redditoR: An R wrapper for reddit

 <!-- badges: start -->